aryanbans/TabFlash/README.md

 ## User Interface

 - **Deck Complete State:** When no cards are due, the interface displays a countdown timer indicating the time remaining until the next scheduled review.
+It also shows the user's top 8 sites, similarly to the default Firefox new tab.
 - **Cram Mode:** An optional feature allows users to review cards out-of-schedule.
 Hover over the top-left area during the Deck Complete state and click the "Cram Mode" button.
 Reviews conducted in Cram Mode do not penalize or alter FSRS scheduling parameters.
 - **Metrics Display:** A display in the top-right corner monitors active deck performance.
 It shows the number of cards `Due` and the number of cards that have successfully graduated to the `Review` status.
 - **Typography:** The interface utilizes serif fonts for card content (Georgia) and a system sans-serif stack for UI elements and metrics.